 8 hour 10 hour 12 hour

 New Year's Day New Year's Day New Year's Day

 Martin Luther King Martin Luther King Martin Luther King

 Presidents' Day Presidents' Day

 Good Friday

 Memorial Day Memorial Day Memorial Day

 4 th of July 4 th of July 4 th of July

 Labor Day Labor Day

 Veterans Day Veterans Day Veterans Day

 Thanksgiving Thanksgiving Thanksgiving

 Acadiana Day

 Christmas Eve Christmas Eve Christmas Eve

 Christmas Day Christmas Day Christmas Day

-Employee birthday · ·
+Employee birthday

+Employee anniversary of

+hire date

-96 hours 110 hours 96 hours
+96 hours 120 hours 96 hours

-- A. If holiday falls on day employee is not scheduled to work, it will be observed on regularly scheduled workday preceding or following holiday. - B. Excluding birthday holiday, employee will be paid full hourly wage for holiday plus additional full hourly wage for each hour worked during holiday period (essentially 2x pay). - C. Holiday pay must be provided to the employee in addition to any hours worked during this period.
+- A. If holiday falls on day employee is not scheduled to work, it will be observed on regularly scheduled workday preceding or following holiday. - B. Excluding birthday holiday & Employee Anniversary Holiday, employee will be paid full hourly wage for holiday plus additional full hourly wage for each hour worked during holiday period (essentially 2x pay). - C. Holiday pay must be provided to the employee in addition to any hours worked during this period.
 All overtime rules will apply for calculation of wages.
 Employees are eligible for holidays beginning the date of hire. - D. Only full-time employees shall be eligible for holiday pay.
 Employees in non-paid status the day before or the day after the holiday shall not be eligible for holiday pay. - E. The Mayor, with the approval of the Council, may increase/decrease the number of holidays for a particular year with justification.

-All 10 hour, full time employees are eligible for a day off with pay for their birthday.
-In the event that the birthday falls on a weekend, other paid holiday, or on a day in which the City is closed, the birthday holiday may be taken on any other day during the week following the actual birthday (the specific date must be approved by the employee's department head).
-In the event that two employees have the same birthday, and having two employees at the same time absent would impact operations, the department head may choose an alternative date for one of the two employees.
+All 10 hour, full time employees are eligible for a day off with pay for their birthday and anniversary of hire date.
+In the event that the birthday or anniversary date falls on a weekend, other paid holiday, or on a day in which the City is closed, the birthday holiday or anniversary date may be taken on any other day during the week following the actual birthday/anniversary date (the specific date must be approved by the employee's department head).
+In the event that two employees have the same birthday or anniversary date, and having two employees at the same time absent would impact operations, the department head may choose an alternative date for one of the two employees.